kotttoncandy/Impact/README.md

 # Setup!

-Go to your OS and install the .sh file or the .exe file.
+Go to your OS in releases and install the .sh file or the .exe file.

 If you have installed the .sh file.
 Run `source path/to/.sh/file`